awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 **Note**
  For an example that shows how to convert the commonly used numPy array into the protobuf recordIO format, see [Step 3\.2\.3: Transform the Training Dataset and Upload It to S3](ex1-preprocess-data-transform.md) \.

 In the protobuf recordIO format, Amazon SageMaker converts each observation in the dataset into a binary representation as a set of 4\-byte floats and is then loads it to the protobuf values field\.
 If you are using Python for your data preparation, we strongly recommend that you use these existing transformations\.
-However, if you are using another language, the protobuf definition file below provides the schema that you use to convert your data into SageMaker's protobuf format\.
+However, if you are using another language, the protobuf definition file below provides the schema that you use to convert your data into Amazon SageMaker protobuf format\.

 ```
 syntax = "proto2";